White-throated quail-dove: Description

 The white-throated quail-dove is 30 to 34 cm long and weighs about 311 g, making it among the largest quail-doves.
-The adult nominate male's forehead and the lower part of the face are buff and the crown blue-gray.
+The adult nominate subspecies Z. f. frenata male's forehead and the lower part of the face are buff and the crown blue-gray.
 The mantle is deep purple and the rest of the upperparts reddish brown.
 The throat is white, the breast gray, and the belly and flanks dark buff.
 Females are browner rather than gray; juveniles are similar to the female with the addition of dark barring on both the upper and underparts.
 The other subspecies differ somewhat in the colors of their heads.

 Distribution and habitat

 The subspecies of white-throated quail-dove are found from north to south thus: